Vanlightly/RabbitTestTool/benchmark/TOPOLOGY.md

 ##### SendToExchange Fields

-A publisher group can publish messages to a single exchange.
-When sending to an exchange, various routing key modes are made available, including none at all when sending messages to fanout and headers exchanges.
+A publisher can publish messages to a single exchange.
+When sending to an exchange, various routing key modes are made available, including none at all for when sending messages to fanout and headers exchanges.

 The routing key modes available are: